 “Organ donors have a unique ability to help,” says John Magee, M.D., director of transplantation at Michigan Medicine.
 “Every transplant surgery is the result of a special pairing of a donor and the person who received their gift.
 Although every patient is different, most share a common refrain in recovery: None would be alive without the selflessness of others.”

-Driven by personal experience, University of Michigan student Meghan Hoffman, 22, of Canton, urges college students to join the bone marrow registry.
+Every three minutes someone is diagnosed with a blood cancer and donors are needed to be someone's cure.
 Young bone marrow donors are particularly important, as donors ages 18 to 44 provide the best chance of a successful transplant.

 If you don’t already have a red heart emblem on your license or ID, attend the Be A Hero event to sign up as an organ and tissue donor.

 To make an appointment for a blood drive in the Blood Battle, Oct.
-30-Nov.
-22, call 1-800-RED-CROSS or make a donation appointment online at www.redcrossblood.org.
+29-Nov.
+21, call 1-800-RED-CROSS or make a donation appointment online at www.redcrossblood.org.
 Enter sponsor code “GoBlue” for a list of all drives on the U-M campus.